 Start with your core identity.
 Why does your company exist?
 That will reveal your overarching purpose.
 Refer to this when times are tough.
 Next, jot down your values.
 What principles are you working by?
 Then ask, what problem do you solve?
 How will you solve it?
 That will reveal your mission.
 Finally, what does the future of your company look like?
 What is it accomplishing?
 What is it known for?
 Those questions should reveal your vision.
 Once your core identity starts to form, you can figure out what story you want to tell.
 Remember.
 The story is about them, not you.
 Make your audience the hero, tell a great story, and your brand will stick.

 A brand is what others think of you—not what you think of yourself or even what you want others to think of you.
 A brand is not what the company does, but more about what your market thinks of you.
 So your strategy must begin by asking, “How do I want others to perceive me?”
 Even if you can’t control how others think of you, your goal is to influence their thinking.
 So start with your product.
 Did you make something remarkable?
 What does your audience care most about?
 What progress are they trying to make by using your product?
 Then tell the story of how your audience triumphs, over and over again.

 Your market decides if you’re worthy of a brand or whether you’re just another product they’ll use until something better comes along.
 Your job is to focus on positioning.
-You can position your product in such a ways to deliver maximum value to your market.
+You can position your product in such a way to deliver maximum value to your market.
 This includes the story you tell, your identifying logo or mark, how well your product or service performs, and how well you support customers in reaching their goals.
-The better you do this, the more different your are from your competitors, and the more consistent you are, the more likely a customer will elevate your status from ‘just another product I use’ to a trusted brand.
+The better you do this, the more different you are from your competitors, and the more consistent you are, the more likely a customer will elevate your status from ‘just another product I use’ to a trusted brand.